More than meets the eye?

 His career in the army and in the London docklands is perhaps nothing very remarkable, except for his stated age.
 But there is, again, more to say.
 When he preached, Fletcher was famous for using his own military service and experiences to illustrate or prove a point.
 In particular, he frequently referred to his service in the 23rd (Royal Welsh Fusileers) in the American Revolutionary War and more particularly his memories of the battle of Bunker Hill, fought on 17th June 1775, where, as he was fond of relating, he recalled the severity of the fighting and the cries of his wounded colleagues.
 It was a recurrent and often-recorded feature of his preaching.

 This takes us much further back than Egypt in 1801.
 He was stated in later press accounts to have been born at Clarborough, Notts., in 1747 and would therefore have been 28 at Bunker Hill – perfectly possible.
-His discharge papers for the 3rd Guards in 1803 record his birth in “Clarbruf” and attestation in the regiment in 1793 and make the claim that Fletcher had already served for 14 years in the 23rd Foot, giving him just over 24 years’ service when discharged at the age of 49 in 1803 – which would give a birth date of 1754, not 1747 and of course too young to have been at Bunker Hill.
-He is, however, recorded as deserting from the 23rd RWF in March 1792 and but returning to military service in 1793 following a Royal Amnesty which allowed deserters to rejoin “before May 1793” without penalty.
-It was usual for such men to be posted to a different regiment – not the one they had abandoned! – hence his move into the 3rd Guards.
+His discharge papers for the 3rd Guards in 1803 record his birth in “Clarbruf” and attestation in the regiment in 1793 and make the claim that Fletcher had already served for 14 years in the 23rd Foot, giving him just over 24 years’ service when discharged at the age of 49 in 1803 – which would give a birth date of 1753/4, not 1747 but still makes possible service at Bunker Hill.
+He is, however, recorded as deserting from the 23rd RWF in March 1792 but returning to military service in 1793 following a Royal Amnesty which allowed deserters to rejoin “before May 1793” without penalty.
+It was usual for such men to be posted to a different regiment – not the one they had abandoned! – hence his move into the 3rd Foot Guards.

 Fletcher died in Poplar in 1855 supposedly at the much-publicised age of 108 (= born 1747), but almost immediately serious doubts were publically raised about his real age and the veracity of his statements.
 It was widely cited that he had added various numbers of years to his age and that he was actually “only” 92 or 98 when he died.
-The Vicar of Clarborough was asked to investigate and stated that no “George Fletcher” appeared in their baptismal rolls until 1764 – seventeen years after Fletcher’s assumed birth date and long after Bunker Hill.
-This man did indeed enlist into the 23rd RWF (but in November 1785) and did desert in 1792 before joining the Guards in 1793 after an amnesty.
+The Vicar of Clarborough was asked to investigate and stated that no “George Fletcher” appeared in their baptismal rolls until 1764 – seventeen years after Fletcher’s assumed birth date.
+This man did indeed enlist into the 23rd RWF (but in November 1785) and did desert in 1792 before joining the Guards in 1793 after the amnesty.

 Short of a detailed survey of the appropriate regimental muster rolls [not yet completed] which might actually sort out his presence in a regiment at a particular time, it looks as if all the details remain to be proved.
-Was Fletcher – perhaps, as some have suggested, under another name which he changed when he joined the Guards – actually at Bunker Hil in 1775?
-He certainly much of his supposed experiences at the battle.
-Or do we have to assume that the venerable pastor, who spent decades dedicating his life to evangelism, preaching before large audiences and talking about his time in the Revolutionary War, was, as we might politely say, just “economical with the truth”?
+Was Fletcher, as some have suggested, serving under another name which he changed when he joined the Guards – actually in the 23rd at Bunker Hil in 1775?
+He certainly made much of his supposed experiences at the battle.
+Or do we have to assume that the venerable pastor, who spent decades dedicating his life to evangelism, preaching before large audiences and talking about his time in the Revolutionary War, was just, as we might politely say, “economical with the truth”?